J-An-dev/dining-concierge-chatbot/README.md

 ### Build a suggestions module (decoupled from the Lex chatbot)
 - Create a new Lambda function (LF2) that acts as a queue worker.
 Whenever it is invoked it:
-    1. ~~Pulls a message from the SQS queue (Q1).~~ SQS trigger will handle the new message pulling automatically and pass the message info into Lambfa function variable `event`.
+    1. ~~Pulls a message from the SQS queue (Q1).~~ SQS trigger will handle the new message pulling automatically and pass the message info into Lambda function variable `event`.
     2. Gets a random restaurant recommendation for the cuisine type and locaiton/region the user prefered from ~~Elasticsearch~~ RDS and DynamoDB.
     3. Sends it over text message to the phone number included in the SQS message, using SNS.
 - ~~Set up a CloudWatch event trigger that runs every minute and invokes the Lambda function (LF2).~~
 - AWS recetly support triggering the Lambda function with SQS.
-Therefore, I implemented a more elegant way to trigger the LF2 when new message arrived in Preference.
+Therefore, I implemented a more elegant way to trigger the LF2 when new message arrived in the queue Preference.
 When setting up the trigger, remeber to include `AWSLambdaSQSQueueExecutionRole` and `AWSLambdaExecute` in the Lambda function execution role (create a new role in IAM that attaches these two policies).

 ## Directory Tree and Contents